kai-ll/leokai001-web/assets/assets/md/en/v1_faq.f684802a5c2721bc7de2ffb4fafd3034.md

-# Frequently Asked Questions
+# StepPot Frequently Asked Questions (FAQ)

-StepPot is a free reward app where you can complete missions such as walking or watching ads to collect tickets and join the Mega Lotto 6/45 draw held every Wednesday at 9:00 PM (GMT+8).
+StepPot is a free reward app where you can complete missions such as walking or watching ads to collect tickets and join the **Mega Lotto 6/45** draw held every Wednesday at 9:00 PM (GMT+8).
 Winners are determined based on the official lottery results.

 ## 1. Service & Tickets
 **Q. Is StepPot a paid service?**